 Super guarantee rate increase

-The super guarantee rate will increase from 10% to 10.5% on 1 July 2022.
+The super guarantee rate will increase from 10.5 per cent to 11 per cent on 1 July 2023.
 This change is part of incremental increases that will see the rate increase by 0.5 per cent annually until it reaches 12 per cent on 1 July 2025.

-The rate of 10.5% will need to be applied to all salary and wages paid on and after 1 July 2022, even if some or all of the pay period it relates to is before 1 July 2022.
+The rate of 11 per cent will need to be applied to all salary and wages paid on and after 1 July 2023, even if some or all the pay period it relates to is before 1 July 2023.

-Visit the Australian Competition & Consumer website (ACCC) to find out more.
+Visit the Fair Work Ombudsman website to find out more.

 Location allowance for employees in regional areas

-If you have employees in certain regional towns, you may be required to pay a location allowance.
+You may be required to pay a location allowance if you have employees in certain regional towns and employ those staff under the WA industrial relations system.
 Visit the Wageline website for information on the new rates for each town and details of the wage awards this allowance applies to.